teampopwork/PopLib/docs/getting_started.md

 You can keep `Release`, OR you can replace it with `Debug` for debugging purposes.
 And voilà, you've built **PopLib**!

 ## Font Building
+This may be changed in the future due to dev wants and needs.
+Navigate to the tools/old folder.
+There is a series of programs called "Fontbuilder" and "FontTester", both are executables.
+To build a font, first select the font to use after launching the program.
+You can also limit the amount of characters as you wish (this is especially useful for scoring, as you can do "0123456789" as a base, and the library's useful functions will automatically calculate the score with the string functions as needed).
+Once finished, hit "build".
+NOW: You will notice two files.
+A txt file, and a PNG file that lists all the characters you used.  **DO NOT USE THE IMAGES to draw your fonts!!!
+And DO NOT use those images as a resource in your resource.xml file.
+Use the txt file instead.**
+This is referred to as a FONT DESCRIPTOR TXT FILE.
+It is a plain text file with specific functionality tailored to the font's characteristics.
+Using this will help you draw the font.
+Not the image!
+It was popcap's older way of rendering fonts with the imagefont class.
+It is convienient.

+**For your font tester executable:**
+Navigate to the same tools/old folder.
+Click on FontTester.
+You should see a similar interface, but you will notice there is a black background.
+Once you import the font descriptor txt file, it will display the font in full detail.
+You can colorize the font, and change its properties such as Kerning values, line spacing offsets, etc.
 ## Using other Tools
+PopPak: This tool is used to generate main.pak files which were used in later PopCap games.